How a Chinese cave got listed on the U.S. stock market

 "An IPO means going public and it could enormously enhance Longkong's brand reputation.
 Media gives far more attention to public companies than private companies.
 The company could leverage this intangible asset to help it get credit more easily and attract more talent in the future," Zhang said.

 What makes Shandong Longkong Travel and its caverns unique among such companies is its prestigious U.S. listing that came through one of the controversial reverse mergers which allowed it to skirt the IPO process.
-The listed unit, BTHC XV Inc, is not yet traded on the OTC Bulletin Board.
+The listed unit, BTHC XV Inc BTXV.OB, is not yet traded on the OTC Bulletin Board.

 LABYRINTHS